 The AMBAG Board of Directors consists of local elected officials that have been appointed by their respective city council or board of supervisors.
 Each member city has one representative on the AMBAG Board and each member county has two.
-There are seven ex-officio members representing each of the three Regional Transportation Planning Agencies, Monterey-Salinas Transit, Santa Cruz Metropolitan Transit District and the Monterey Bay Air Resources District.
+There are nine ex-officio members representing each of the three Regional Transportation Planning Agencies, Caltrans District 5, Monterey-Salinas Transit, Santa Cruz Metropolitan Transit District, Monterey Bay Air Resources District, Central Coast Community Energy, and the Monterey Peninsula Airport District.